Introduction

 Housing Justice Campaigns

-The Renters And Housing Union (VIC) is a member-run organisation of renters and people in precarious housing which organises collectively to fight for the right to safe and secure housing through self-advocacy, education, and frontline eviction defence.
-Amongst other resources this webpage includes information about a rent strike they organised and a guide to negotiating with real estate agents and landlords for rental reductions.
+The Renters And Housing Union is a member-run organisation of renters and people in precarious housing which organises collectively to fight for the right to safe and secure housing through self-advocacy, education, and frontline eviction defence.
+Amongst other resources its website includes a calendar of upcoming events around Australia, legal rights resources and a guide to negotiating with real estate agents and landlords for rental reductions.
+An interview about how the union was first organised and its early actions can be found here.
+A 2024 article about its activities in Western Australia is here.

 Housing Defence Coalition – Sydney

-Housing Defence Coalition – Sydney are a coalition of Sydney organisers on stolen land, committed to campaigning for housing justice from below and to the Left as working folks face increasingly precarious housing amidst the COVID-19 pandemic.
-This article discusses a successful action they carried out which prevented an eviction in April 2020.
-For more about what the coalition is currently up to visit their Facebook page.
+Housing Defence Coalition – Sydney was a coalition of Sydney organisers on stolen land, committed to campaigning for housing justice from below and to the Left as working folks face increasingly precarious housing amidst the COVID-19 pandemic.
+This interview discusses a successful action they carried out which prevented an eviction in April 2020.

 How We Stopped An Eviction

-In this article Greens councillor Jonathon Sri discusses how Brisbane activists mobilised during 2018 to prevent the eviction of a family from public housing.
+In this article Jonathan Sriranganathan discusses how Brisbane activists mobilised during 2018 to prevent the eviction of a family from public housing.
 A combination of individual and community lobbying, as well as organisation for a blockade, forced the authorities to grant them a new lease.

 A Short History of Australian Squatting